 A formidable group of pilots who flew one of the last offensives in World War I, the “1st Day Bombardment Group” underwent a name and location change in 1922.
 Now going by the moniker “Second Bombardment Wing,” the group was moved from Texas to Langley, Virginia—not far from the site of the future Central Intelligence Agency.

 1923: A special bond in the sky

-In 1923, the first Air Force pilots helped each other out by refueling in the sky.
-At an altitude of about 500 feet above San Diego, two airplanes linked by hose, and one refueled the other with about 75 gallons of gasoline.
+In 1923, Air Force pilots helped each other out by refueling in the sky for the first time.
+At an altitude of about 500 feet above San Diego, one airplane refueled anther via a hose link with about 75 gallons of gasoline.

 1924: A shield for the First Pursuit Group